AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 ## Summary

-Unicode is the universal character set used by all modern software, but it doesn't tell us how to actually represent code points in memory: It simply assigns numbers to characters.
-With a character encoding standard like UTF, we can take those code points and represent them unambiguously so that they can be easily decoded later on.
-With UTF-8 specifically, we get backwards-compatibility with ASCII and the added bonus of self-synchronization, where we can easily find our place in a given byte stream and gracefully recover from decoding errors.
+The Unicode Standard defines two things: a universal character set that assigns code points to characters, and the UTF-8, UTF-16, and UTF-32 algorithms for encoding and decoding those code points.
+UTF-8 is a popular choice because it's backwards compatible with ASCII and supports self-synchronization, allowing us to find our place in a given byte stream and gracefully recover from decoding errors.

 ## References and Further Reading